Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

-##  1 To find whether no is negative or positive
+##  1 To Find whether Number is Negative or Positive.
 ```
 #include<stdio.h>